Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 You will be able to complete tasks if the task is assigned to you.

 1. Open a task from the Task list.
-At the bottom of the task is a **Complete** Floating Action Button.
+At the bottom of the task is a **Complete** floating action button.

 2. Press the **Complete** button.

-A popup is displayed:
-    “Are you sure you want to complete the task?
-You will no longer be able to make any changes.”
+    A popup is displayed: `Are you sure you want to complete the task?
+You will no longer be able to make any changes.`

     A completed task can be viewed, but enters a read-only mode.
 No comments or attachments can be added to a completed task.

 3. Press **Confirm** to complete the task.
 Press **Cancel** to return to the task.